Tuesday, September 26, 2023

 Bound for the Coast

-From Julia Creek, we continued further east along the Flinders Highway towards Richmond on what we can only describe as the worst road we've ever travelled, with damage on the left-hand side caused by the large B double and triple trucks that use these roads.
-We rode the centre line wherever possible, providing we could see far enough ahead to escape furrows created on these roads that were never built to handle the weights of these trucks and their loads.
+From Julia Creek, we continued east along the Flinders Highway towards Richmond on what we can only describe as the worst road we've ever travelled, with damage on the left-hand side caused by the large B-double and triple trucks that use these roads.

-The road condition east towards Charters Towers started to improve, making the two hundred and forty-six kilometre drive much more enjoyable.
-We stopped briefly here to refuel before moving another twenty kilometres east to camp at another free camp beside the Burdekin River at Macrossan Park, where toilets and rubbish bins are available.
-Again, the area was dirt, but we positioned ourselves near a large area of grass even though it was dry, which would stop us from being covered in dirt from wind and passing traffic.
-It was busy, which can be put down to having toilets on site, and many permanent campsites looked like they'd been camped for a considerable amount of time.
+The road condition heading east towards Charters Towers began to improve, making the 246-kilometre drive much more enjoyable.
+We stopped briefly here to refuel before continuing another twenty kilometres east to camp at a free site beside the Burdekin River at Macrossan Park, where toilets and rubbish bins are available.

-Since leaving home in early June, the traffic has been minimal for the areas we've been travelling through, so it was a real shock to arrive at the Bruce Highway and be confronted with streams of traffic heading in both directions.
-The highway remained busy for the next one hundred and fifty-three kilometres until we arrived in Bowen.
-All the van parks were booked out even though the school holidays were nearly over, so we spent the next four nights at a farm stay twenty kilometres south-west of Bowen at Glen Erin Farmstay for twenty dollars a night where there was bore water available, a dump point and showers and toilets.
+Since leaving home in early June, the traffic has been light in the areas we've travelled through, so it was quite a shock to arrive at the Bruce Highway and be greeted by streams of traffic in both directions.
+The highway remained busy for the next one hundred and fifty-three kilometres until we reached Bowen.

 Thursday, September 21, 2023